 Introducing Mulanje Mission Hospital

-Established at the end of the 19th century as a maternity clinic, MMH has developed considerably over the years.
-Nowadays the 220 bed hospital provides a comprehensive range of medical services.
-MMH has become well known for its high standards of care, under the governance of Blantyre Synod of the Central Church of Africa Presbyterian (CCAP).
+Mulanje Mission was established towards the end of the 19th century, the initial health facility on the present site operated as a maternity clinic.
+Nowadays the 220-bedded hospital provides a full range of medical, surgical and Paediatric services.
+Together with the adjacent College of Nursing, MMH has become well known for its high standards of care, under the governance of Blantyre Synod of the Central Church of Africa Presbyterian (CCAP).

 Friends of Mulanje Mission Hospital

 Our commitment includes providing a monthly donation of € 1,000 to MMH.
 This money is used for medical supplies and urgent materials that are not funded by the government.
 To find out how to become a Friend of Mulanje Mission Hospital, please contact Ingrid Sorensen +31 207701341, evenings or email: firstname.lastname@example.org

 Online donations can be made to the English Reformed Church bank account on IBAN NL44 ABNA 0547623550.
 Kindly indicate your donation with “Mulanje Mission Hospital”.

 In addition to our monthly support, we host an annual benefit concert in aid of the people of Mulanje.
 Each of these fundraising events has received generous support from the congregation of the English Reformed Church, the Dutch NGO, Wilde Ganzen, Rotary Club Amsterdam International, Impulsis and many other friends of MMH, ensuring the continuous improvement of conditions at the hospital.

 2007 – Renovation Women’s ward